kjhass/PublicKB/Blueprints/how-to-execute-a-blueprint.md

 7. Complete the information on the Customized Blueprint page and click **next: step2**.
    ![blueprint-e-04.png](../images/blueprint-e-04.png)

 8. Review the settings.
-Then, click **deploy blueprint**.
+Then click **deploy blueprint**.
    ![blueprint-e-05.png](../images/blueprint-e-05.png)

-9. A progress page lists all that tasks being executed, the order in which they are executed and the state of each.
+9. A progress page lists all tasks being executed, the order in which they are executed, and the state of each.
    * You also have access to the logs generated, which can be useful if there should be any problems with the execution.
    ![blueprint-e-06.png](../images/blueprint-e-06.png)